 The secondary functions of Ophthalmic Photographers are to:

 - Provide training and orientations to faculty, fellows, residents, and ophthalmic technicians;

 - Perform various study protocol digital and film photography and imaging.

-- A fundus camera or retinal camera is a specialized low power microscope with an attached 35mm camera or digital camera designed to capture photographs of the inner lining of the eye comprising the retina, optic disc, macula, and the posterior pole of the eye.
+This a specialized low power microscope with an attached 35mm camera or digital camera designed to capture photographs of the inner lining of the eye.
+This consists of the retina, optic disc, macula, and the posterior pole of the eye.
 A fundus camera allows photographers to illustrate different anatomical features of any given study such as macular degeneration and optic dystrophies.

-- Black and white-red-free photography – This is when illuminating light from the camera is filtered in the light delivery system to remove red colors, in order to improve the contrast of vessels and other anatomical structures and features.
+In Black and White-Red-Free photography, the illuminating light from the camera is filtered in the light delivery system to remove red colors.
+This improves the contrast of vessels and other anatomical structures and features.

-- Angiography – retinal and choroidal blood vessels are brought into high contrast by intravenous injection of a contrast dye called sodium fluorescein.
+Angiography brings the retinal and choroidal blood vessels together in high contrast by intravenous injection of a contrast dye called sodium fluorescein.
 The retina is illuminated with an excitation color which fluoresces light of another color where the dye is present.
 By filtering to exclude the excitation color and pass the fluorescent color, a very high-contrast image of the vessels is produced.

-- Fluorescein phases – This carefully orchestrated process of shooting a timed sequence of photographs of the progression of the dye into the vessels reveals the flow dynamics and related pathologies.
-This is done through two (2) main angiogram types: Fluorescein angiography (FA) and indocyanine green (ICG).
+A carefully orchestrated process of recording a timed sequence of photographs shows the progression of the dye into the vessels to reveal the flow dynamics and related pathologies.
+This is done through two (2) main angiogram types: Fluorescein Angiography (FA) and Indocyanine Green (ICG).

 For questions about our open positions or about employment in our department, please contact us below.